+Due to the long training times of normalizing flow-based LfD~\cite{urain2020imitationflow} we opt for a Lyapunov-based approach~\cite{auddy2022continual}.
+Among the Lyapunov-based approaches, some attempt to enforce stability with an extra training loss~\cite{richards2018lyapunov,chow2018lyapunov}.
+However, stability in unseen states may be difficult to prove~\cite{kolter2019learning}.
+Stability verification of a pre-trained dynamics model is also difficult~\cite{lawrence2020almost}.

+Hence, in this paper, we follow the approach of \emph{jointly} learning a dynamics model and a parameterized Lyapunov function~\cite{kolter2019learning,lawrence2020almost}.

-Despite the maturity of research in trajectory-based LfD, the predominant focus of most approaches~\cite{urain2020imitationflow,kolter2019learning} is on acquiring a single skill.
-This necessitates training a new model each time a new skill is to be learned.
-In contrast, our focus is on continually learning a sequence of LfD tasks.
-In~\cite{auddy2022continual}, \emph{Neural Ordinary Differential Equation solvers} (NODEs~\cite{chen2018neural}) generated by Hypernetworks~\cite{ha2017hypernetworks,von2019continual} are employed for learning several LfD skills continually with a single model.
-However, NODEs lack stability guarantees, which may result in divergent trajectory predictions.
-In this paper, we propose \emph{stable, continual-LfD}.
-We convert the previously mentioned dynamics model of Manek and Kolter~\cite{kolter2019learning} into a time-dependent dynamics model (which we refer to as stable NODE (\snode{})) that predicts more accurate trajectories, and generate the two constituent networks of this \snode{} with a hypernetwork.
-Compared to~\cite{auddy2022continual}, our present approach enables the learning of multiple tasks such that the predicted trajectories are always stable.
-Crucially, the introduction of stability leads to better continual learning performance, as we discuss later.
+Despite the maturity of research in trajectory-based LfD, the predominant focus is on acquiring a single skill~\cite{urain2020imitationflow,kolter2019learning}, which necessitates training a new model for each new skill.
+In contrast, our focus is on continually learning a sequence of LfD tasks with a single model.
+Though multiple tasks can be learned with separate networks, a single continual LfD model is preferable as it eliminates the need to store a large number of networks for performing different tasks.
+NODEs~\cite{chen2018neural} generated by a single hypernetwork have been used previously to learn multiple LfD skills continually~\cite{auddy2022continual}.
+However, NODEs lack stability guarantees, which may result in divergent robot motion.
+In this paper, we propose \emph{stable, continual LfD}.
+We augment the dynamics model of~\cite{kolter2019learning} with a state-independent, monotonic and bounded clock signal that improves accuracy while retaining stability, and generate the two constituent networks of this model with a hypernetwork.
+Our present approach learns multiple tasks and predicts stable motion.
+Crucially, the introduction of stability elevates CL performance, as we discuss later.